 - Osteochondral Allograft Transplantation (Donor cartilage from cadaver)

-We often find one of the successes of the surgery outcome is that the patient did not need multiple surgeries.
-Let’s look at new research on these procedures.
+We often find one of the successes of the surgery outcome in these procedures is that the patient did not need multiple surgeries and that these procedures put off eventual need for knee replacement.

 Microfracture surgery for articular cartilage repair

 “Currently, there is no effective non-surgical treatment for articular cartilage injury. . . functional recovery is not satisfactory”